Downtown CAP Team

 Just Ask the Customer Care and Patrol (CAP) Team.

 Who We Are

-We observe and report unsafe conditions, crime, graffiti, and vagrancy around the downtown core and report/refer aggressive panhandlers and homeless to outreach facilities that may assist them.
-As well, our team assists the RCMP and By Law with crime prevention strategies and initiatives in a non-aggressive capacity.
+We report unsafe conditions, crime, graffiti, and vagrancy around the downtown core and report/refer aggressive panhandlers and homeless to outreach facilities that may assist them.
+As well, our team assists the RCMP and Community Services/By Law with crime prevention strategies and initiatives in a non-aggressive capacity.

 Jake started going to Thompson Rivers University in 2017 for his Bachelor’s Degree in Business Administration.
 Jake’s favourite parts of being a CAP Team Member are helping people and being able to walk through beautiful Downtown Kamloops every day!
 In his free time, Jake likes hiking, playing board games and playing video games.